Skhye Hutch: Career

 In 2007, Skhye signed his first development deal with Mad Heaven as a producer and artist for the group Reign Major.
 The group released the album Growing Pains, on which all but one song was produced by Skhye.
 The Digi+Phonics affiliate was introduced to Carson-based independent record label Top Dawg Entertainment (TDE) recording artists Black Hippy by Grammy Winning producer Tae Beast, during the Section.80 mix-tape era.

 In 2010, Skhye Hutch produced "Space Bars" by Curtiss King featuring Ab-Soul & Young Rook.

 2012 proved to be a banner year for Skhye as he began to work with TDE artists on solo projects.
 Hutch produced three hip hop tracks for Ab-Soul's debut album Control System, which includes the highly successful “calm and stoic song” single "ILLuminate".
 He also produced the album tracks "Empathy" featuring Alori Joh, Javonte and "Beautiful Death" featuring TDE Vice President Punch and Ash Riser.

 Building on his relationships, he landed a single on Kendrick Lamar’s 2012 highly anticipated, Good Kid M.A.A.D.
 City, producing Dying of Thirst.
 The album was nominated at the 56th Annual Grammy Awards for five awards including Album of The Year, Best Rap Album, Best New Artist, Best Rap/Sung Collaboration and Best Rap Performance.

-Linking back with Curtiss King for one of the “most highly anticipated independent releases from the west coast.”, Atychiphobia, Hutch produced "The Bottom" featuring Brooke Taylor.
+Collaborating with Curtiss King for Atychiphobia, Hutch produced "The Bottom" featuring Brooke Taylor.